manheim/metalsmith-fetch/README.md

 Page content
 ```

-The template will have access to a "swagger" variable with the full JSON returned by the associated URL.
+The template will have access to a "swagger" variable with the full JSON returned by the URL.

 Both fully qualified URLs, as well as local, relative `file:` URLs are supported.